parklab/focal-amplification/Docs/workflow.md

 ## HTGTS
 The raw data from the HTGTS experiments is available at [GEO GSE227369](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE227369).
 The raw data was primarily analyzed using the scripts in the `HTGTS_data_processing.R`.
 The main output file from this script, `HTGTS.lograt.average.allcells.twotarget.gene.v2.corrected.allinfo.txt`, is available in the <a href="https://github.com/parklab/focal-amplification/blob/main/Data">Data</a> folder.

 The scripts used for downstream analyses of the HTGTS dataset are available in the `HTGTS_annotation_visualization.R`.
-The raw output from the GSEA analysis, `GSEA.report_for_na_pos_1650575918912.tsv`, is available in the <a href="https://github.com/parklab/focal-amplification/blob/main/Data">Data</a> folder.
+The raw output from the GSEA analysis, `GSEA.report_for_na_pos_1650575918912.tsv`, is available in the <a href="https://github.com/parklab/focal-amplification/blob/main/Data">Data</a>.
+Relevant for Figure 3.

 ## Timing analysis